jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 I use RPi2s and now the RPi3 frequently as Linux test platforms for Qt applications.
 I do most Qt development on Windows, but eventually most applications have to run on Linux and MacOS as well.
 The quad-core RPis work great both for compiling and running Qt5 applications.

+The [Pi Foundation's 7" Touchscreen Display][pi-display] works without problems at least with an RPi3 (the only board I tried).

 ### Downloads